QingXXiong/QingX/DeepL_Pro_Plugin_Integration_Rewrite.md

 - A DeepL Pro subscription - Advanced or Ultimate plan, or else get it [here](https://www.deepl.com/pro/select-country?cta=header-prices#team).
 - [memoQ 8.5 or higher installed](https://www.memoq.com/products/memoq-translator-pro) with an active license.
 - Your Authentication Key for DeepL Pro.
-To find the key, go to your account > Authentication Key.
+To find the key, go to Account > Authentication Key.

 ## Set up the DeepL Pro plugin

 1. Open memoQ.
 2. Go to __MT settings__ with either following way:

-- In the top left corner, click __Resources console__, on the left of popup windows, scroll down to and click __MT settings__.
+- In the top left corner, click __Resources console__, on the left of popup window, scroll down to and click __MT settings__.
 - Click __Project home__, in the left bottom corner, click __settings__, then in the top, click the __MT settings__ icon.

 3. Click __Create/use new__ to create a new MT resource.
-4. In the popup windows, under __Name__, enter a name for a new MT resource, and under __Description__, describe the resource,
+4. In the popup window, under __Name__, enter a name for a new MT resource, and under __Description__, describe the resource,
 5. Click __OK__.

 Note: You need to check a warning about our data privacy.